Anderson-Lai/ib-notes/slchemistry/chemistry.md

 averages come from the same tool, and thus the uncertainties do not need to be averaged

-if the average is the median, and the distance to the max and min are the same, the uncertainty becomes the difference between max to average or average to min
+if the average is the median, and the distance to the max and min are the same, the uncertainty becomes the difference between the max and the min

 ### Deriving Uncertainty
 finding the uncertainty of tools that are not given (such as a stopwatch)